tungtv202/MyNote/Other/Functional_Pattern.md

 ```

 ->

 ```java
  Vehicle vehicle = VehicleType.BUS.factory.apply(VehicleColor.RED);
  ```

 // The purpose of creating `Function` in enum to avoid forgetting to declare a new case.
+That maybe
-That maybe get `IllegalArgumentException` if use `legacy` way.
+get `IllegalArgumentException` if you use `legacy` way.

 ## The Template Method Pattern

 ->  allows us to define some common steps for an algorithm.
-Then, the subclasses override some of these steps with their specific behaviors for a particular step
+Then, the subclasses override some of these steps with their
+specific behaviors for a particular step

 1. We have:

 ```java
     interface Vehicle {
     }